 It’s also a fairly comfortable headset, with generous padding and a relatively loose fit — it doesn’t slide around, but neither does it clamp down on your head like a vice.
 The left earcup has a dedicated button to control the 7.1 virtual surround sound, and side of the cup is where you slide your finger around to control most features — like column and track control — via touch controls.
 This generally works ok, but it’s prone to a lot more errors than traditional tactile buttons.
 If you spend a lot of time listening to music, you’ll also appreciate the fact that the microphone flips up and sort of disappears into the earcup.

 In the end, this is a solid gaming headset and the audio quality is excellent overall, but the wireless capabilities are more of an afterthought — if you truly want to play without wires, this headset might not be the best choice.
+That said, Asus does make some truly outstanding wireless gear, including the Asus ROG Spatha gaming mouse.
+You can read all about it in 9 Best Wireless Gaming Mouse.

 8. Sennheiser GSP 670Pros: